Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

-This post may contain affiliate links.
-Read my Disclosure & Privacy policies for more detail.
+Post may contain affiliate links.
+Read my Disclosure & Privacy policies for more details.

 If you’re hoping to pair a trip to one of Mexico’s premier beach towns with your stay in the capital city, you’re in the right place.
+This is one of the least expensive areas in Mexico to rent a car in!

 Mexico City and Puerto Vallarta are complementary destinations that will give you a sense of just how diverse and dynamic Mexico truly is.
-Mexico City’s location near the geographic center of Mexico makes it a popular entry point into the country and a convenient jumping-off point for exploring other regions.

 The flight takes about 1 hour and 45 minutes.
 You can find direct flights leaving Mexico City’s Benito Juarez International Airport (MEX) on a daily basis.
 There are also multiple nonstop daily flights from Mexico City’s new Felipe Angeles International Airport (NLU).